 40 Pages Posted: 1 Sep 2016 Last revised: 30 Dec 2018

-This study examines the antecedents and consequences of integrating corporate social responsibility (CSR) criteria in executive compensation, a relatively recent practice in corporate governance.
-Using a novel database of CSR contracting, we find that CSR contracting is more prevalent in emission-intensive industries and has become more prevalent over time.
-We further find that the adoption of CSR contracting leads to i) a reduction in short-termism; ii) an increase in firm value; iii) an increase in social and environmental performance; iv) a reduction in emissions; and v) an increase in green innovations.
-These findings are consistent with our theoretical arguments highlighting a new form of agency conflict — the misalignment between shareholders' and managers' preferences for stakeholder engagement — and suggest that CSR contracting helps direct management's attention to stakeholders that are less salient but financially material to the firm in the long run, thereby enhancing corporate governance.
+This study examines the integration of corporate social responsibility (CSR) criteria in executive compensation, a relatively recent practice in corporate governance.
+We construct a novel database of CSR contracting and document that CSR contracting has become more prevalent over time.
+We further find that the adoption of CSR contracting leads to i) an increase in long-term orientation; ii) an increase in firm value; iii) an increase in social and environmental performance; iv) a reduction in emissions; and v) an increase in green innovations.
+These findings are consistent with our theoretical arguments predicting that CSR contracting helps direct management's attention to stakeholders that are less salient but financially material to the firm in the long run, thereby enhancing corporate governance.

-Keywords: corporate governance, corporate social responsibility, executive compensation, agency theory, short-termism
+Keywords: corporate governance, corporate social responsibility, executive compensation, managerial incentives, long-term orientation

 JEL Classification: D9, G3, J3, M1, M5, Q5